Spinning (motorsport): History

 The motorsport originated in Soweto in the setting of black oppression and gangster culture.
 In the late 1980s, spinning increased in popularity.
 It was initially performed as a funeral ritual.
-A car would be stolen and spun around to honor the deceased.
+A car would be stolen and spun around to honour the deceased.

-In the early 1990s, spinning became practiced outside of the criminal world.
+In the early 1990s, spinning became practised outside of the criminal world.
 Drivers drag-raced and performed stunts with their cars.
-Spinning has since evolved to become more formalized as a legitimate sport, complete with promoters, performers, and spectators.
+Spinning has since evolved to become more formalised as a legitimate sport, complete with promoters, performers, and spectators.
 Motorsport South Africa now regulates and licenses spinning events.
-In 2012, Motorsport South Africa recognized an event in Soweto in which the spinners received "Official Motorsport Licenses for Spinning".
-In 2014, spinning was recognized as an official motorsport by Motorsport South Africa.
+In 2012, Motorsport South Africa recognised an event in Soweto in which the spinners received "Official Motorsport Licenses for Spinning".
+In 2014, spinning was recognised as an official motorsport by Motorsport South Africa.
 Nevertheless, informal and illegal spinning events still occur.